7 Spatial context and 3D insight

 - Immersive technologies for integrating data with 3D models

 Many real-world systems are inherently three-dimensional.
 Buildings have height, terrain has elevation, and cities are shaped by complex volumes.
 3D visualization adds depth to what 2D mapping can express, letting users explore spatial information in a way that aligns with how we perceive the physical world.
 Instead of inferring height or volume from symbols or color gradients, users directly see elevation and vertical relationships.
-This is crucial for urban planning (sight lines, shadowing) and environmental analysis (drainage, accessibility, ecological patterns).
+This is valuable for urban planning (sight lines, shadowing) and environmental analysis (drainage, accessibility, ecological patterns).